PJarbas/games/readme.md

 ## Fourplay - `fourplay.py`
-Logical game for two with a quite-hard (but not impossible) to beat AI.
-The algorithm uses a version of [depth-first-search](https://en.wikipedia.org/wiki/Depth-first_search) which does branch pruning of obviously wrong choices for speed-up.
-The AI looks 8 moves ahead.
+Logical game for two with a two quite-hard (but not impossible) to beat AI.
+One algorithm uses [depth-first-search](https://en.wikipedia.org/wiki/Depth-first_search) which does branch pruning of obviously wrong choices for speed-up and looks 8 moves ahead.
+The second one does monte-carlo-search[depth-first-search](https://en.wikipedia.org/wiki/Depth-first_search)

 __How to play__: Form a straight line out of four dots!